RaenonX-DL/dragalia-data-parse/notes/enums/AbilityVariant.md

 For the missing enums below, it means that the **documentation has not been created** yet, rather than fields not used.

 If the fields are not explicitly mentioned, it means that the unmentioned fields are not used.

+### `14` - `ChangeState`

+Call the assigned items once the condition is satisifed.

+Items to be called could be:

+- Action condition if given in the ID - A field

+- Hit attribute if given in the string field

+#### Variant ID - A

+The action condition ID to be called (if given).

+A value of `888` means that to call the action condition ID `888` once the condition satifies.

+#### Variant String

+The hit attribute to be called (if given).

+A value of `BUF_222_LV01` means that to call the hit attribute `BUF_222_LV01` once the condition satisifes.

 ### `43` - `ReferenceOther`